mincho-js/mincho/packages/react/README.md

 A custom component receives typed Mincho `css` only when it accepts and forwards both `className` and React-style-compatible `style`.
 Forward `className` to the styled element, and forward `style` to the same element so generated CSS variable values can land on the element that owns the generated class.

 Unsupported dynamic CSS shapes stay unsupported: dynamic keys, computed runtime CSS keys, object or array spreads as branch shapes, call-returned branch objects, function-valued css props, sequence-wrapped branch rules, broad template interpolation, and other dynamic CSS shapes.
 Static-shape branch rule objects and arrays are supported only when their keys, spreads, and branch shapes are statically analyzable.
 This is not Emotion-style runtime parity: Mincho does not add a runtime serializer, runtime CSS cache, runtime stylesheet insertion, wrapper component, or runtime CSS generation for the `css` prop.

+Unsupported cases include dynamic arrays that would require runtime expansion, dynamic responsive arrays, arbitrary runtime object spreads, dynamic runtime CSS shapes, dynamic keys, whole-rule runtime returns, function-valued CSS, and runtime stylesheet engines.
+If you already have a plain React-compatible inline declaration object at runtime, pass it to React directly as `style={runtimeStyle}`; do not route selectors, media queries, token rules, or runtime CSS objects through `style`.

 ### Value Semantics